asylve/Sea-Ice/README.md

 |:--:|
 | *Sliced hudson bay reagion.
 Image/mask pairs are generated on each tile.* |

 After slicing the region, an EO-Learn workflow was developed to aquire satellite images through the Sentinelhub API.
-The workflow includes filtering steps to remove cloudy images and a custom step to add a time-dependent image mask.
+The workflow includes filtering steps to remove cloudy images and a custom step to add a time-dependent image mask (from ice chart chapefiles).
 The data collection workflow loops over each EOPatch and consists of:

 - **add_data:** Collect all available satellite images for the EOPatch in false color (bands B03, B04, and B08)
 - **remove_dates:** Discard images that were taken more than 36 hours away from an available ice chart